 Reward charts are excellent for this!

-My children always try and please me so when I reward their positive behavior by acknowledging it they love it.
+My children always try and please me so when I reward their positive behaviour by acknowledging it they love it.

 Discipline is about teaching my children.
 There are two aspects to this.
 I need to teach my children that there are consequences to their actions, so if they break a rule or do something they shouldn’t be doing there will be a consequence to it.